mRoca/CI-HMVC-Migrations/README.md

-# CodeIgniter HMVC migration class
+# CodeIgniter HMVC migration class for CodeIgniter 3.0.0

 This class permit to use migrations with HMVC modules (work with <https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc>)